te-sa/ToDoList/README.md

 #### [Quotes API](https://api-ninjas.com/api/quotes)

 I used the Quotes API linked above to get a random quote about success.
 This quote is displayed above the search bar on the main page of the to-do list app.
 It is meant to motivate the user to achieve their tasks.

-To get an API key, you will need to make an account on the linked page.
+To get an API key, you will need to make an account on the linked page, then add it as a header for the GET request sent in the **InspirationalQuoteApi**

 <img src="https://user-images.githubusercontent.com/77898527/204408869-de945300-909c-46fc-a6ea-7d1cbab13a60.png" alt="Motivatonal quote displayed" width="100"/>